Smithsonian/RxLab-Instruments/README.md

 Supported Instruments
 ---------------------

-- Agilent 34410A/11A/L4411A 6.5 Digit Multimeters
+- Agilent 34410A/11A/L4411A 6.5 Digit Multimeter
+- Agilent E8257D PSG Analog Signal Generator
-- Hittite HMC-T2240 signal generators
+- Hittite HMC-T2240 Signal Generator
-- Keithley 2280 power supplies
+- Keithley 2280 Power Supply
-- Micro Lambda Wireless (MLBF series) YIG tuned filters
+- Micro Lambda Wireless (MLBF series) YIG Tuned Filter

 This package will probably also work with closely related instruments, but I have only tested this package with the instruments listed above.